shardaishwak/traventure/README.md

 - **Passport Information Extraction:** Use OCR technology to extract and autofill passport details, speeding up the booking process.
 - **AI-Powered Travel Assistance:** Engage with AI to receive tailored recommendations for flights, accommodations, and tourist attractions.
 - **Multi-language Translation:** Real-time translation between English and Korean to assist with communication during your travels.
-- **Interactive Maps:** Discover places to visit using Mapbox-powered interactive maps.
+- **Interactive Maps:** Discover places to visit, hotels, restaurants, and entertainment using Mapbox-powered interactive maps.
 - **Real-time Group Communication:** Users can create groups for itineraries and communicate with each other live using **Socket.io**, making trip planning collaborative and more efficient.
 - **Seamless Integration:** Connects with multiple APIs, including Amadeus for flight information, Mapbox for place recommendations, and more.